sovan92/HighLevelDesignDocument/whatsapp.md

 Latency Sensitive.
 - No Simple Polling.
 - Yes (Is there bidrectional frequent communication ?)
-      - No SSE
+- - No SSE
-      - Yes ( Peer to peer Audio Video Connection ?)
+- - Yes ( Peer to peer Audio Video Connection ?)
-            Yes - WebRTC
+- - -Yes - WebRTC
-             No  - WebSockets.
+- - -No  - WebSockets.